dragosroua/CellKit/Documentation/README.md

 ## 📖 Key Concepts

 ### Unified Cell Architecture
-CellKit provides a single cell class that can be configured for different use cases, replacing the need for multiple specialized cell classes.
+MetaCellKit provides a single cell class that can be configured for different use cases, replacing the need for multiple specialized cell classes.

 ### Layout Variants
 - **Basic**: Icon + Title + Badge + Disclosure